ismir/conference-archive/2021_archive/README.md

 This readme explains the process of migrating proceedings and information for ISMIR 2021 conference to persistent web properties for posterity.
 Please look at https://github.com/ismir/conference-archive/blob/master/README.md to get an overall understanding of the workflow.

-For any questions about these scripts (2021 edition), please write to Ajay Srinivasamurthy [ajays.murthy@upf.edu](mailto:ajays.murthy@upf.edu)
+For any questions about these scripts (2021 edition), please write to Ajay Srinivasamurthy at [ajays.murthy@upf.edu](mailto:ajays.murthy@upf.edu)

 ## Conference metadata
 The conference metadata for ISMIR 2021 was generated manually and it has been added to https://github.com/ismir/conference-archive/blob/master/database/conferences.json This file is an input to the steps that follow.